About us

-KARST is an ambitious contemporary art space comprising a free public gallery and artists’ studios.
-We create space for taking risks, where artists and curators can experiment, provoke, disrupt and innovate: a test-bed for experimentation across art forms, KARST attracts diverse audiences through cutting edge exhibitions, screenings, music events, and performances.
+KARST was founded in 2012 as a result of the 2011 British Art Show 7.
+Our ambition is for everyone to have the opportunity to engage with, participate in and experience contemporary art.
+We create space for taking risks, where artists and curators provoke, disrupt and innovate.
+A test-bed for experimentation across artforms, KARST attracts diverse audiences through exhibitions, screenings, music events, and performances.

-KARST is an independent arts organisation with charitable status and is supported by Arts Council England and Plymouth City Council.
+KARST is an Arts Council England National Portfolio Organisation with charitable status.
+KARST is supported by Arts Council England and Plymouth City Council.
 Registered Charity no. 1157242, registered in England and Wales no. 08653315.

 Inclusivity